geppettodivacin/markdown-to-jira/README.md

    format, and is useful for [issue links](#issue-links).
 DO NOT map the Description, or you will lose the description formatting.
 5. Click Import.
-You will be given the option here to save a template file (Keeps the project and all the mappings you made, along with any other settings you changed in the wizard) and / or to view the created tasks.
+You will be given the option here to save a template file (keeps the project and all the mappings you made, along with any other settings you changed in the wizard) and / or to view the created tasks.
    It is recommended that you verify that the task import worked as expected.